 Comes with the original fabric bag and shoulder strap.

+Button accordion workshop warranty for 1 year on all my work.
 Every box I sell has been thoroughly set up and serviced in my workshop.
 In the unlikely event that there is an issue within the first year, I will fix it for you.

 This applies for:

-Problems with the buttons or the keyboard
+Problems with the buttons or keyboard

 Blocked or out of tune reeds